-Well, this corona virus pandemic (more popularly known as COVID-19) has changed the way we live, especially the activities we used to do, the places we used to go, the people we usually hang out with, and oh, even transactions we used to enter and the mode of payments we used to settle them!
-We are getting used to these changes and therefore labeling them as “new normal” so we should also get used to the tax implications because it’s once said “if there are two things that are certain in this world, it’s ‘death’ and ‘taxes’.
+The Coronavirus pandemic (more commonly known as COVID-19) has changed so much about the way we live, the things we used to do, the places we used to go, the friends, and even transactions we used to enter, and the way we used to pay for them!
+Consider this example, before people used to shop at Target physically and pay the full amount.
+However, now they can use a Target promo code and have everything delivered to their home.
+So eventually, we are all getting used to these changes and calling them “new normal” which means we should also get used to the tax implications since it has been said, “if there are two things certain in this world, they are death and taxes.”.

 The Bureau of Internal Revenue (BIR) will not back down in doing its mandate, whether there’s pandemic or none, so let’s talk about the things you need to keep in mind when transacting online or not, especially related to withholding taxes, which is one of the major sources of the BIR’s revenue collection.
 There’s an issuance made by the BIR related to registration of online businesses (seller & service providers), but we’re not going to put too much attention to that.
 We’ll focus this article on the buyer side instead.
 Okay, so let’s start?

 Compliance with tax requirements on online transactions

 According to a news from CNN dated back May 27, 2020, “top online shopping platform assures compliance with laws amid proposal to tax e-commerce firms”.
 Would you believe so?
 Maybe.
 Even when the vendors using their platform are not necessarily BIR-registered businesses, they can withhold taxes before remitting the payments.
 Added to that is that buyers maybe using credit cards to make payments and therefore, banks are the ones required to withhold.

 But how about the business buyers who are purchasing online to sustain business needs amidst the pandemic?
 Are you one of them, and if yes, are you compliant with the withholding tax requirements?